-What it is: A blog is a website that you run, and post content relating to your subject – for example, this is a personal finance blog where we share ways that you can manage, make and save money.
+What it is: A blog is a website that you run and post content on relating to your subject – for example, this is a personal finance blog where we share ways that you can manage, make and save money.

 Grab your free domain name and website hosting for as little as $2.95/month through our exclusive link with Bluehost.